isados/M5Stack-Car/README.md

 ### For the ESP32
 - Start Arduino and open Preferences window.
-- Enter https://dl.espressif.com/dl/package_esp32_index.json into Additional Board Manager URLs field.
+- Enter the urls https://dl.espressif.com/dl/package_esp32_index.json into Additional Board Manager URLs field.
 - Open Boards Manager from Tools > Board menu and install esp32 platform (and don't forget to select your ESP32 board from Tools > Board menu after installation).

-- To be continued...
+Arduino Uno Wifi Dev Ed Library
+- Select ESP32 board from Tools.
+- Open rover/rover.ino and change the SSID details.
+- Select the right serial port and burn it!

+### For the M5Stack
+- After the steps for the ESP32 board mentioned above, select the M5Stack-Core-ESP32 board.
+- Open m5stack/m5stack.ino and burn the code.